-Finally, this policy decision contradicts the second goal of the reform to reduce stigma by integrating mental health care with non-mental health care.
-The exclusion of autism from the mental healthcare reform who caused the privatization of mental healthcare services for autistic adults, distant mental healthcare away from primary healthcare.
-Bina, a manager at a residential place for autistic adults who is quoted above regarding her residents’ mental healthcare needs, described this consequence accurately:
+Finally, this policy decision contradicts the second goal of the reforms: to reduce stigma by integrating mental health care with non-mental health care.
+The exclusion of autism from the mental healthcare reforms resulted in the privatization of mental healthcare services for autistic adults, which results in distant mental healthcare away from primary healthcare.
+Bina, a manager at a residential home for autistic adults and who is quoted above regarding her residents’ mental healthcare needs, accurately described this consequence:

-“The interface between the family physician and the psychiatrist is practically nonexistent.
-And these are people [the residents] who take psychiatric medicines in crazy amounts, for years […] No one had stopped for a second to ask ‘Do we need to check their liver functions?
+The interface between the family physician and the psychiatrist is practically nonexistent.
+And these are people [the residents] who take psychiatric medicines in crazy amounts, for years […] No one had stopped for a second to ask “Do we need to check their liver functions?
 Maybe we need to check this, or to do that?
-You reach to the age of 50 so we need to do one two three, and maybe revise your treatment.’
-We are running here protective medical care that is responsive to illnesses and not one that is actively managed.”
-(Bina, a manager at a residential place for autistic adults)
+You reach to the age of 50 so we need to do one two three, and maybe revise your treatment.”
+We are running here protective medical care that is responsive to illnesses and not one that is actively managed (Bina, a manager at a residential home for autistic adults).

-Considering the extensive use of psychiatric drugs, Bina criticized the detachment between the family physician and the psychiatrist the mental health reform policy had enforced.
-In her criticism she raised some important questions regarding the need for supervision over continuous use of psychiatric drugs that could not be properly execute if there is an active separation between body and mind.
-The closing sentence of the quote that relate to ‘active managed medicine’ emphasis the importance of integrated care beyond the specific case of psychiatric drugs.
-Actively managed medicine could, for example, take in consideration the physical and mental changes that accompany life events such as loss of a relative or that can appear with age around menopause or the development of dementia.
-The detachment between body and mind that this policy decision had caused, not only counter the mental healthcare goals but have implications on health of autistics adults.
+Considering autistic adults’ extensive use of psychiatric drugs, Bina criticized the disconnect between the family physician and the psychiatrist the mental health reform policy had imposed.
+In her criticism, she raised some important questions regarding the need for supervision of the continuous use of psychiatric drugs that could not be properly performed if there is an active separation between body and mind.
+The closing sentence of her statement that relates to “active managed medicine” emphasizes the importance of integrated care beyond the specific case of psychiatric drugs.
+Actively managed medicine could, for example, take into consideration the physical and mental changes that accompany major life events, such as the loss of a relative, or that can appear with age around menopause or the development of dementia.
+The detachment between body and mind that this policy decision has caused is not only counter to the mental healthcare goals but also has implications for the health of autistic adults.

-Despite the inherent policy failures of the mental healthcare reform covered above the reform had at least one positive effects on autistic adults.
-Following the inclusion of the reform Keshet clinic in Tel HaShomer Medical Center, located in the center of Israel, who specialize in care for individuals with developmental disabilities including autism got a formal approval from the MoH as a specialized service.
-Getting the approval of a specialized service means that any autistic adult with a dual diagnosis of autism and additional mental health disability can apply to his or her Sick Fund and be referred to the clinic.
-Tze'ela, a psychologist working with autistic adults explained:
+Despite the inherent policy failures of the mental healthcare reforms covered above, the reforms had at least one positive outcome for autistic adults.
+Following the inclusion of the reforms, Keshet Clinic, in Tel HaShomer Medical Center, located in the center of Israel, which specializes in the care of individuals with developmental disabilities, including autism, received formal approval from the MoH as a specialized service.
+Obtaining approval as a specialized service means that any autistic adult with a dual diagnosis of autism and any additional mental health disability can apply to his or her health maintenance fund and be referred to the clinic.
+Tze’ela, a psychologist working with autistic adults, explained:

-“People who previously paid for the service at Keshet clinic privately, while each treatment cost them a decent amount of money, could now be funded by the Sick Funds using form 17 .
-It sounds great, but it included dealing with difficult bureaucratic procedures.”
-(Tze'ela, a psychologist working with autistic adults)
+People who previously paid for the service at Keshet Clinic privately, while each treatment cost them a decent amount of money, could now be funded by the health maintenance funds using form 17 .
+It sounds great, but it included dealing with difficult bureaucratic procedures” (Tze’ela, a psychologist working with autistic adults).